Even though Rick Santorum and 98% of Texans claims that it’s un-American to do so, in my opinion, when a man is wrong, he should apologize.

 Five to ten times per day, I encounter drivers who are driving the wrong way on a one-way street.
 It happens so often that, from a safety perspective, I treat all streets as two-way, regardless of what the signs say.
 I always look both ways when crossing, and I try to always drive in the right lane of a one-way street.

-Once upon a time, When I encountered a wrong-way driver, I used to honk, flash my lights, and point in the correct direction of travel, but now … I just pull to the right and let them pass.
+Once upon a time, when I encountered a wrong-way driver, I would honk, flash my lights, and point in the correct direction of travel, but now … I just pull to the right and let them pass.
 Nothing can be done.
 Expecting a Seattle driver to read a traffic sign is like expecting your dog to master Calculus.
 It’s not going to happen, and any efforts to alter that reality are futile.

 These five points, while most common, are really only the tip of the iceberg.
 I could go on.
 I swear.
 For instance, ‘rubbernecking’ in Seattle is like nothing, NOTHING you’ve ever seen anywhere else.
 If someone dares change a tire on the side of the road here, traffic will stack up for 10 miles in all directions as every passing commuter slows down to bask in the disabled motorist’s misfortune.
 Talk about an easily amused populace.